A Quick Run Through Athens

 The Greek islands offer a relaxing and scenic side of Greece.
 It could be the stunning panoramic views in Santorini or Mykonos.
 It might be the fishing ports in Corfu or the history found in Delos.
-When you hit Athens, you will find both history and a vibrant city life.
+When you hit Athens, you will find both history and vibrant city life.
 If you plan your time wisely in Athens, it is easy to see a lot in a short time.
-After you have done the major sites, you can enjoy at a more leisurely place.
+After you have done the major sites, you can enjoy it at a more leisurely pace.

 5 Tips For Visiting Athens

-There are lot of things to keep in mind when visiting a big city.
+There are a lot of things to keep in mind when visiting a big city.
 Athens is probably no better or worse than many we have visited.
 We were a little more cautious about pickpockets.
-With the Greek economy still less vibrant, we did make sure to have cash on hand rather than travelling all by credit card as we normally did.
+With the Greek economy still less vibrant, we did make sure to have cash on hand rather than traveling all by credit card as we normally did.
 We were not there in the summer, so temperatures were nice during the day, so we didn’t suffer from summer heat issues.

 A few tips that we wanted to share ….

 Taxis in Athens deserve to be on a list of tips for visiting Athens!

 When you are traveling by taxi in Athens, make sure that you know what the taxi fare should be.
 If you really only want to go from point A to point B, make sure that is the rate quoted for your ride.
 We found that many of the taxi drivers automatically start their fares at a rate that includes a guided tour.
 And some won’t budge from that rate!